 Penetration testing is another method of checking on the security of an IT system.
 Some data security standards, such as PCI-DSS require both.
 The definition of the two concepts often gets muddled.

-It is worth investigating pen testing tools because you will need to implement this security strategy as well as vulnerability scanning.
-Pentesting for website vulnerabilities is a particularly strong growth area at the moment.
+It is worth investigating pen-testing tools because you will need to implement this security strategy as well as network vulnerability scanning.
+Pen-testing for website vulnerabilities is a particularly strong growth area at the moment.
 However, keep in mind that you will still need a vulnerability scanner.